 A frequent writer and speaker on cybersecurity, he has been quoted by the New York Times, the Wall Street Journal, and the Washington Post and appeared on MSNBC, CNN, and National Public Radio.
 He has testified before Congress on the problem of attribution in cyberspace and written and lectured extensively on cybersecurity policy.

-Knake is an adjunct lecturer at Georgetown University's McCourt School of Public Policy.
+Knake is an adjunct lecturer at Georgetown University's McCourt School of Public Policy and a senior advisor to the machine learning company Context Relevant.
 He holds a master’s in public policy from Harvard's Kennedy School of Government and undergraduate degrees in history and government from Connecticut College and is a term member of the Council on Foreign Relations.